laneyberm/kickstarter-analysis/README.md

 - The dataset is great to identify successful and failed events, but it is difficult to make inferences about determining a successful event based on the launch date and pledge goal.
 For this information, we need more data about the successful and failed events: how did they raised the money for pledges, what external factors that helped meet goal pledged, was there a guest speaker or did they have recruitment?
 Can they hold a satisfaction surveys?
 With information like this, we could start making better inferences about what time of year to launch a theater event and how much to set the goal amount to for a theater play.
 Additionally, we should also find out how much more money each event had pledged higher than the goal as higher amounts probably meant that the event had a high chance of success.

 - We should create another graph that is the percentages of theater outcomes based on launch date to help determine the time frame of launching a theater event.
-We should also create another graph of how much the more than the goal effected the event of a success or failure.
-What are some other possible tables and/or graphs that we could create?
-Is there a recommendation for additional tables or graphs?
+We should also create another graph of how much the more the pledged amount vs the goal effected the event of a success or failure.